codatio/codat-docs/docs/integrations/accounting/quickbooksdesktop/quickbooks-desktop-troubleshooting.md

 You will then need to select the application named 'QuickBooks Connector' and click remove.

-Once you have removed the certificate, you can then re-run the installation process for the connector - either by running the downloaded (this might be in the downloads folder and might be named <your company>-quickbooksdesktop-connector) or alternatively by re-visiting the connector download page.
+Once you have removed the certificate, you can then re-run the installation process for the connector - either by running the downloaded (this might be in the downloads folder and might be named `YOUR_COMPANY-quickbooksdesktop-connector`) or alternatively by re-visiting the connector download page.
 During the installation process you will then receive a prompt asking for permission from the application certificate.

 ## Whitelisting